MaastrichtU-CDS/argos-1/README.md

   * The base URL of the server you need to enter is exactly this **https://mdw-vantage6-argos.azurewebsites.net**
   * Port to which the server listens is **443**
   * The API key will be given to you directly by private email addressed specifically to you.
-  * You may leave the default database path empty for the moment.
+  * Please make ```'database.csv'``` the database path for this moment, even though such a file does not actually exist anywhere.
   * Default settings are fine for the rest of the options.